ellisgarver/Booth-Research/README.md

-### This is some cool code that I've done over the past couple of years.
+### This is a repository for files relating to undergraduate Booth research.